 Clearly, an overwhelming majority, nearly 90% of those who were surveyed engaged in the use of medicinal plants for healthcare purposes.
 An earlier study by WHO (2021) made a similar discovery in a study which showed that the low penetration of conventional healthcare facilities had led to the adoption of practices such as medical pluralism.
 This reliance on medicinal plants is further fueled by the high level of confidence (80%) in the efficacy of herbal treatment, in addition to affordability and accessibility.
 These factors seem to be the major drivers of medicinal plant use.
 This is similar to reports from other studies (Onyeonoru et al, 2022: Osemene & Elujoba, 2020) where it was reported that people’s economic status and access to formal healthcare determine their preference for the herbal healthcare.

-This studies added that the finding is even more pronounced in rural areas with low penetration of formal healthcare.
+This study added that the finding is even more pronounced in rural areas with low penetration of formal healthcare.
 This suggests that introduction of standards into herbal treatments can help to hasten integration of herbal medicine into conventional healthcare system, improving healthcare coverage while also preserving indigenous practices.

 4.7 Implications for Forest Conservation and Policy